Press enter or spacebar to select a desired language.

 After Dr. Goebel’s passing, several appraisals of the collection were completed.
 On December 6, 1976, the Book Collection was appraised by Louis Appelfeld, and on March 15, 1977, the Graphic Art Collection was appraised by Laurence Casper.
 An official letter was written by the law firm Greenwell, Porter, Smaltz, & Royal on January 12, 1978 to confirm the worth of the collection.

-Two exhibits displaying portions of the collection have occurred at Montgomery County Community College, from 2017 to 2019.
+Three exhibits displaying portions of the collection have occurred at Montgomery County Community College, from 2017 to 2023.